All posts

 Sinking funds still work in BudgetLabs too — just create a savings category.
 We support both patterns.

-Bank sync vs manual entry: an honest take
+Bank sync vs semi-manual entry: an honest take

 YNAB offers bank sync, and many users rely on it.
 We don't, and we won't.